General Registration Information FAQs

 If a student wishes to audit a course they must have the written permission of the class instructor and the instructor’s chairperson.
 The deadline for auditing a course is the semester census date and approvals will only be granted on a space available basis.
 Tuition and fees for auditing a course are the same as a regular credit course.

 What do I do if it says there are holds on my registration?

 If you have any unfulfilled obligations to the University (such as unpaid fees or fines, an overdue library book, missing transcripts, etc) you will not be allowed to register for classes.
 This is called a hold.
 You will be denied the opportunity to register for courses if your record has been blocked by any administrative office or unit.
 To clear the hold, you must personally contact the office that issued the block.
 When you have resolved the issue, the originating office will release your hold, and you will be cleared for registration.
 Holds can substantially delay your ability to register and obtain needed or desired courses, so we encourage students to get these taken care of before their allocated registration times.
-Holds can be viewed in the Student Information System in the MyRU Portal.
+Holds can be viewed on the View Registration Holds tile in OneCampus.

 Is my registration guaranteed?

 Students who registered and saved their course schedule correctly can feel confident that their registration is secure.
 However, if a student doesn’t complete the registration process correctly or neglects to pay their tuition on time, then their registration will most certainly be in jeopardy.
 Tuition, fees, room and board must be paid by the advertised deadline for each semester or the student’s registration may be cancelled.
 In addition, if a student managed to register for a course for which they don’t meet the prerequisite for or is otherwise ineligible to participate in (i.e., academic deficiencies or suspension), their registration can be altered or even cancelled.